Anti-Hero (song): Synopsis

 The video opens with Swift singing the first verse in a 1970s-style suburban home kitchen at night, briefly surrounded by ghosts in tablecloths.
 She opens the front door, revealing a second version of herself with her early-2010s appearance and a tour dance outfit, and they drink shots and sing the chorus together.
-The "current" version plays a blue guitar, while the "younger" version smashes a copy of it on the floor and criticizes the weight of the current version.
+The "current" version plays the koi fish acoustic guitar that she used on the Speak Now World Tour, while the "younger" version smashes a copy of it on the floor and criticizes the weight of the current version.
 A photograph of Swift's grandmother, Marjorie Finlay, is seen in the background during the bathroom scene.
 A third, giant version of Swift crawls into a neighbor's dinner party during the second verse, whereupon a guest unsuccessfully tries to subdue her by shooting her in the shoulder with a bow and arrow.
 The giant version of Swift gives a shocked and disbelieving look in response and glumly eats the guests' food alone.

-The dialogue portion of the video plays out during the bridge, which describes Swift's dream of her own funeral, attended by her sons Preston and Chad (Mike Birbiglia and John Early) and daughter-in-law Kimber (Mary Elizabeth Ellis), the latter of whom Chad, who arrived from Ibiza, implicates in the apparent murder of Swift.
-The narrator Swift peeks from inside her elder self's coffin and eventually gets out without being noticed.
+The dialogue portion of the video plays during the bridge, which describes Swift's dream of her own funeral, attended by her fictional sons Preston and Chad (Mike Birbiglia and John Early) and daughter-in-law Kimber (Mary Elizabeth Ellis), the latter of whom Chad, who arrived from Ibiza, implicates in the apparent murder of Swift.
+The narrator Swift, who is invisible, peeks from inside her elder self's coffin before getting out.
 The three attendees learn that Swift's last will and testament leaves them each with 13 cents and bequeaths her assets, including a beach house, to her cats Benjamin, Meredith and Olivia.
 Believing their mother left a secret encoded message, because "that's what mom would always do", a reference to Swift's "Easter eggs", her children keep reading but find out their inheritance is exactly as stated.
-This leads to bickering over who capitalized on Swift's name the most, in ways such as releasing a book and podcast or even wearing her old clothes.
-The ceremony ends in a brawl after Chad accuses Kimber of pushing Swift off a balcony to her death.
+This leads to bickering over who capitalized on Swift's name the most, in ways such as Chad recording the funeral for his podcast or Kimber wearing Swift's dress from the Fearless Tour.
+The ceremony ends in a brawl after Chad accuses Kimber of killing Swift by pushing her off a balcony.
 The final scene of the video shows the first two versions of Swift sitting on the rooftop and offering a bottle of wine to the giant version, who happily accepts.